layer6ai-labs/CNNEmbed/README.md

 ## Dataset
-To run the model, download the dataset from [here](https://s3.amazonaws.com/public.layer6.ai/CNNEmbed/CNNEmbedData.tar.gz) and extract them to a directory, which I'll refer to as `$DATA_DIR`.
+To run the model, download the dataset from [here](https://s3.amazonaws.com/public.layer6.ai/CNNEmbed/CNNEmbedData.tar.gz) and extract them to a directory, refered to as `$DATA_DIR`.
 You should structure your data directory as follows:
 ```
 data
   ├─ imdb_sentiment